What Are The Best Church Website Keywords For Your Church?

-Ok, so you have spent the time and effort to build a beautiful church website for your church like I showed you how to do with my guide to church websites.
+Ok, so you have spent the time and effort to build a beautiful church website for your church as I showed you how to do with my guide to church websites.
 People are just going to start flocking to your church now right?
 Wrong!
 That is only the first step.
 You need to optimize your church website for Google, Bing, and Yahoo.
-But how do you do that?
+However, how do you do that?

-In this article I am going to show you how to optimize your website by using church website keywords so people who are searching for a church will find your church out of all the other church websites in your community.
+In this article, I am going to show you how to optimize your website by using church website keywords so people who are searching for a church will find your church out of all the other church websites in your community.

 What Are Keywords?

-Before we get into the nitty gritty of church website keywords, we need to go over some definitions.
+Before we get into the nitty-gritty of church website keywords, we need to go over some definitions.

 The word keyword is used in two different instances; “meta keywords” and “targeted keywords.”

 A keyword or keywords is a word or words that describe what your page is about.
 For instance, this page is about “church website keywords.”

 Years ago, part of web page design was an unseen section that gave the “meta keywords” for a page.
 This was usually the same as the topic of the page but was only seen by search engine crawlers.
 This is no longer necessary, and Google has explicitly stated they do not use them anymore.

 However, that does not mean that you do not want to understand keywords and how to use them in the content of your website.
 It is essential for you to have your keywords in your content.

 One of the biggest mistakes I see churches do with their websites is to have really thin content and not understand the importance of keywords.